themat65/grunt-phpunit-runner/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+* 0.1.6 - cleaning up versions and travis
 * 0.1.5 - readme fixup
 * 0.1.4 - readme fixup
 * 0.1.3 - working targets